hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 ## _eval_ and _pure_ (or _succeed_)

-These two functions are defined in the _IO_ companion.
+These two functions are defined in the _IO_ companion object.
 Their implementations are exactly the same, they only differ in their parameter.